gliu2k/HANA_APP/README.md

 So far, the development of the on-promise side has been completed.
 Let’s start to create the UI.

 # 2. PART II: On-Demand
-In the followings, I am going to use SAPUI5 to create an App to consume the data in the HANA database via OData service.
+I am going to use SAPUI5 to create an App to consume the data in the HANA database via OData service.

 ![alt text](/images/F12.png?raw=true)